muhammadadisa001/camp/README.md

 # camp
-To know about the camp organization.
+To know about the camp organization in details